cafejojo/test-suite-novelty/README.md

 pom.xml
 ```

-With this structure, run the tool as follows:
+Run the tool with the following command

 ```
 ./gradlew run --args='path/to/your/project'